Christian Counseling for Marriage and Family – CCOU 301

 Research Paper: Topic, Preliminary Research, and Rationale Assignment

 The student will choose a topic from the course textbook, provide a rationale for choosing this topic, and then demonstrate preliminary research by incorporating a minimum of 4 sources in-text and cited on a reference page.
-Students begin the research process for their chosen topic.
+The student will begin the research process for his/her chosen topic.
 The student may use personal pronouns in this assignment to describe interest in the topic.

 Research Paper: Title Page, Outline, and Reference Page Assignment